Jerry-licious/spec/readme.md

 ([Roboto](https://fontsource.org/fonts/roboto)), `open-sans` ([Open Sans](https://fontsource.org/fonts/open-sans)),
   `cmu-serif` ([CMU Serif](https://fontlibrary.org/en/font/cmu-serif), default serif font in LaTeX), and `cmu-sans-serif` ([CMU Sans Serif](https://fontlibrary.org/en/font/cmu-sans-serif)).
+- `fontSize`: Size of text in content blocks, in `px`.
+- `lineHeight`: Height of each line.
+- `textAlign`: Alignment of context texts.
+Must be one of `left`, `center`, `right`, `justify`.

 - `primaryColour`: Used to colour links and buttons.
 Must be one of `red`, `orange`, `amber`, `yellow`, `lime`, `green`, `emerald`, `teal`, `cyan`, `sky`, `blue`, `indigo`, `violet`, `purple`, `fuchsia`, `pink`, and `rose`.
 - `neutralColour`: Used to colour background, lines, and shade elements.
 Must be one of `slate`, `grey`, `zinc`, `stone`.
 These colours can hardly be distinguished in light mode, but are more different in dark mode.

 - `searchLimit`: Maximum amount of search results to display per page.
 - `maxSearchPages`: Maximum number of pages for searches.

+- `recentChanges`: The number of recent changes to show on the sidebar of the main page.
+If set to `0`, the recent changes section will never show up.
 - `advertiseSpec`: Attribute spec in the sidebar.

 The colour scheme is taken from [Tailwind](https://tailwindcss.com/docs/colors), thanks